 Finally, our results contain one major exception to the rules of the $S = 1/2$ Heisenberg TLAFM, namely the magnetically disordered phase appearing at low $T$ and $H$.
-In the absence of any evidence for sample disorder, we presume that this phase is intrinsic.
+In the absence of any evidence for sample disorder, and of convincing qualitative and quantitative arguments in favor of a composite spin state arising due to nuclear-spin coupling, there is a strong possibility that this phase is intrinsic.
 We believe on the basis of TLAFM studies to date that this state is not a fifth and most significant quantum correction to the pure model, but is driven by an additional term in the spin Hamiltonian, on an energy scale of 0.1 K. The Ba$_8$CoNb$_6$O$_{24}$ system is sufficiently ideal that most of the potential candidate anisotropies are excluded.
 Thus the search for the origin of this term requires a more detailed analysis than is possible here, and we can state only that next-neighbor Heisenberg interactions are not ruled out.